ryayoung/ryayoung/TEST_README.md

 Firstly, I use a plugin called [Emmet](https://github.com/mattn/emmet-vim) to help edit html files.
 It's extremely useful.
 Additionally, here are some remaps I added to my vimrc that will execute when a .html file is opened.

-I'll use this command everytime I open a new html file.
-It sets up everything I need to get started with. <br>
+Here's a command I wrote to help me edit new html files faster by populating an empty page with everything I need to get started with. <br>
 Why is it cool?
-Using vimscript, it will autofill today's date, using ```=strftime("%m/%d/%y```
+Using vimscript, it will autofill today's date, using ```=strftime("%m/%d/%y)```
 ```vim
 autocmd FileType html nnoremap <Leader>,,
     \i<!-- Author:  Ryan Young --><CR><!-- Created:  <Esc>"=strftime("%m/%d/%y")<CR>Pa --><CR><!DOCTYPE html><CR>